proxmox/ceph/ceph/src/seastar/dpdk/doc/guides/cryptodevs/scheduler.rst

    crypto operation burst to the primary slave.
 When one or more crypto operations fail to be enqueued, then they will be enqueued to the secondary slave.

+*   **CDEV_SCHED_MODE_MULTICORE:**

+   *Initialization mode parameter*: **multi-core**

+   Multi-core mode, which distributes the workload with several (up to eight) worker cores.
+The enqueued bursts are distributed among the worker cores in a round-robin manner.
+If scheduler cannot enqueue entire burst to the same worker, it will enqueue the remaining operations to the next available worker.
+   For pure small packet size (64 bytes) traffic however the multi-core mode is not an optimal solution, as it doesn't give significant per-core performance improvement.
+   For mixed traffic (IMIX) the optimal number of worker cores is around 2-3.
+   For large packets (1.5 kbytes) scheduler shows linear scaling in performance up to eight cores.
+   Each worker uses its own slave cryptodev.
+Only software cryptodevs are supported.
+Only the same type of cryptodevs should be used concurrently.

+   The multi-core mode uses one extra parameter:

+   * corelist: Semicolon-separated list of logical cores to be used as workers.
+     The number of worker cores should be equal to the number of slave cryptodevs.
+     These cores should be present in EAL core list parameter and should not be used by the application or any other process.

+   Example:
+    ... --vdev "crypto_aesni_mb1,name=aesni_mb_1" --vdev "crypto_aesni_mb_pmd2,name=aesni_mb_2" \
+    --vdev "crypto_scheduler,slave=aesni_mb_1,slave=aesni_mb_2,mode=multi-core,corelist=23;24" ...